microsoft/WindowsAppSDK-Samples/Samples/localpackages/readme.md

 Local source for packages.
-Places nupkg files in this directory to test them out before uploading.
+This is used by the the nightly pipelines for build compat testing.